alxdavids/draft-privacy-pass/draft-privacy-pass.md

 redemption exchange with the issuer.
 If the same verifier attempts another trust attestation request, then the client simply returns the cached SRR.
-The SRRs can be revoked by the issuer, if need be, by providing an expiry date or by signalling that records from a particular window need to be refreshed.
+The SRRs can be revoked by the issuer, if need be, by providing an expiry date or by signaling that records from a particular window need to be refreshed.

 # Valid data encodings {#encoding}